Boy saved from falling into Kilauea volcano summit caldera | Honolulu Star-Advertiser

 Boy saved from falling into Kilauea volcano summit caldera

-A boy, roughly 2 to 3 years, ran into a closed area Wednesday at the Kilauea Overlook, coming within a foot from the edge of Kaluapele, the summit caldera, before his mother managed to pull him to safety.
+A boy, roughly 2 to 3 years old, ran into a closed area Wednesday at the Kilauea Overlook, coming within a foot from the edge of Kaluapele, the summit caldera, before his mother managed to pull him to safety.

-Jessica Ferracane, public affairs specialist for Hawaii Volcanoes National Park, happened to be there and witnessed the shocking scene just before sunset on Christmas Day.
+Jessica Ferracane, public affairs specialist for Hawai‘i Volcanoes National Park, was there and witnessed the shocking scene just before sunset on Christmas Day.

 Ferracane said she was about to tell a screaming woman to get out of the closed area beyond a post-and-cable barrier when she realized the woman — the child’s mother — was grabbing the boy, just in the nick of time.

-Ferracane said if he had gone over the edge, it would have been a certain fatal, 400-foot fall into Kaluapele, the volcano’s summit caldera, and “a horrible way to remember Christmas.”
+Ferracane said if he had gone over the edge, it would have been a certainly fatal, 400-foot fall into Kaluapele, the volcano’s summit caldera, and “a horrible way to remember Christmas.”

 “We’re always telling visitors keep your kids close, but when you see something like that happen and somebody almost dies, it’s really an upsetting experience for everybody there,” she said.